 Dead to sin, Alive to the Anointed

-5. For if we have become united with the likeness of His death, we will also be the same in the likeness of His resurrection,
+- For if we have become united with the likeness of His death, we will certainly also be in the likeness of His resurrection,

-13. nor present your parts as tools of unrighteousness in sin, but present yourselves to God as alive from the dead, and your parts as tools of righteousness to God.
+- nor present your parts to sin as tools of unrighteousness, but present yourselves to God as alive from the dead, and your parts as tools of righteousness to God.

 Sin into death, obedience into righteousness

-1. What then, might we sin because we aren’t under the law but under grace?
+- What then, should we sin because we aren’t under the law but under grace?
 May it never be!

-2. Don’t you *know that whoever you present yourselves to as slaves for obedience, you are slaves to him who you obey?
+- Don’t you *know that whoever you present yourselves to as slaves for obedience, you are slaves to him whom you obey?
 (Whether of sin into death or of obedience into righteousness.)

-5. I speak in human terms because of the weakness of your flesh.
-For just as you presented your parts as slaves to impurity and lawlessness resulting in more lawlessness, so now present your parts as slaves to righteousness leading into becoming holy.
+- I speak in human terms because of the weakness of your flesh.
+For just as you presented your parts as slaves to impurity and to lawlessness resulting in more lawlessness, so now present your parts as slaves to righteousness leading into becoming holy.

-9. For the wages of sin is death, but the gift of grace in God is the life of ages2“life of ages” see previous note. in Jesus the Anointed, our Lord.
+- For the wages of sin is death, but God’s gift of grace is the life of ages2“life of ages” see previous note. in Jesus the Anointed, our Lord.

 Next: Romans chapter 7